 The categories of data subjects include:

-- Natural persons involved in projects we participate to;
+- Independent participants involved in the projects we participate to;

 - Candidates for employment;